 3. What is keeping girls out of school?

-famine and drought, health and sanitation, cultural norms and practices, among others – all which collide to form insurmountable barriers to girls’ education.
+There are many obstacles standing in the way of girls’ education.
+Poverty exacerbates issues like famine and drought, health and sanitation, cultural norms and practices, among others – all which collide to form insurmountable barriers to girls’ education.

 Famine and drought

-71 per cent of sub-Saharan households without drinking water.
+Food and water shortages are not a new phenomenon by any means, but they have become so severe in recent years that many developing countries have declared states of disaster.
+Women and children are responsible for water collection in 71 per cent of sub-Saharan households without drinking water.
 Girls are now spending more time walking longer distances to retrieve water for their families – water that is often contaminated or unsanitary.
 She might be too tired or hungry to concentrate in school, or too sick from water-borne diseases to attend class at all.

 Health and sanitation

 While lack of hygiene and sanitation affects all school-aged children, inadequate facilities are most detrimental to girls.
 Many schools have unsafe latrines or unsanitary water supplies, making it impossible for girls to remain in school when they begin to menstruate.
-The shortage of safe, separate and private sanitation and washing facilities is
+The shortage of safe, separate and private sanitation and washing facilities is one of the leading factors preventing girls from attending school.

 Cultural norms and practices

-Girls are often prevented from attending school even when they’re eager to so.
-Many families and cultures tend to favour education for boys.
+Girls are often prevented from attending school even when they’re eager to do so.
+Many families and cultures tend to favor education for boys.
 Parents and community leaders may not see the value in educating a girl, believing it to be unnecessary for her primary roles in life as a wife and mother.

-child marriage can bring their education to an abrupt halt.
-Many are forced to drop out in order to focus on domestic responsibilities or to raise children of her own.
-The numbers show that girls who aren’t in school face a greater risk of becoming child brides: Girls who have no education are
+Even for those girls who do start school, cultural practices like child marriage can bring their education to an abrupt halt.
+Many are forced to drop out in order to focus on domestic responsibilities or to raise children of their own.
+The numbers show that girls who aren’t in school face a greater risk of becoming child brides: Girls who have no education are three times more likely to marry before 18 than girls who attended secondary school or higher.

-Impoverished families often have no choice but to resort to child labour in order to survive.
+Impoverished families often have no choice but to resort to child labor to survive.
 Many of these children are “invisible,” out of sight and out of the reach of the laws that protect them.
 Girls involved in family care or domestic work are perhaps the most invisible of all.
-There is evidence to suggest that
+There is evidence to suggest that girls make up the majority of child labourers around the world – spending long days in harsh working conditions rather than in a classroom, where she belongs.

 Distance and cost

-could be a 4 or 5 hour long walk away.
+Physical access to a classroom can be in itself a challenge.
+In many parts of the developing world, the nearest primary school to a particular community, the walking distance could up anywhere from 1 to 5 hours away.
 Many parents worry about their children having to travel long distances on their own to get to school.
-Girls are particularly vulnerable, risking danger,
+Girls are particularly vulnerable, risking danger, violence and abuse just to get into a classroom.

 Although primary education should be free, there are often associated costs that prove too heavy a burden for struggling families to bear.
 Be it textbooks, school fees, uniforms or transportation – when a family has more than one child to raise, girls often lose out to their brothers.